Westminster Involvement and Leadership

 What WILL You Do With Your College Experience?

 How do you get involved?

 Click on the links below to learn more about leadership opportunities on campus!

 Click on the links below to find how about more leadership opportunities on campus and how to start your leadership journey at Westminster!

-The Associated Students of Westminster College is the governing body for student representation.
-ASWC also supports a majority of campus programming and events as well as all student run clubs and organizations.
+The Associated Students of Westminster (ASW) is the governing body for student representation.
+ASW also supports a majority of campus programming and events as well as all student run clubs and organizations.
 Visit their website.

 • Joining the First Year Student Committee